react-prime/create-react-prime/README.md

     // Code whatever this installation step needs to do here!
   }

+  // async when(answers: Answers): Promise<boolean> {
+    // Optional

+    // Dynamically decide if this step needs to be executed.
+    // For example: you can use one of the answers
+    // to decide if this step is relevant
+  // }

   // You are free to add more methods and properties
   // to the class if needed
 }